 - Watch out for high-pressure sales tactics.
 Be wary if the seller tries to pressure you to “act now.”
 Always take as much time as you need to ensure you’re making an informed purchasing decision.

-- Know the risks.
+- Do your research.
 While there might be many legitimate pet sellers on classified ad websites, remember that these sites aren’t monitored and are free for anyone to use.
+Most legitimate breeders will have up-to-date websites, not just a social media account.
 Consider limiting your search to your local area: this way you can check the animal out first and avoid sending payments via e-transfer.
+Here are some extra tips from the RCMP:

 - Trust your instincts.
 Remember: if an offer seems too good to be true, it often is.